gdw-workshop/2018_GDW_Workshop/README.md

 [Course agenda](./GDW2018_Agenda.pdf)

-### This page contains links to course material from GDW 2018
+### This page contains the workshop agenda and links to course material

 We will post as much material as possible as soon as possible.
 Our intent is to leave this material online indefinitely.